AndrewFasano/DPA/lectures/L02/dbi.md

 A **basic block** of code is a sequence of instructions that will always do the same thing, unconditionally.

-Definitions vary depending on why you ask:
+Definitions vary depending on who you ask:

 * QEMU: Block ends at control transfer
 * IDA & Ghidra: Block includes function calls / syscalls